bgoodr/how-to/python/python_preamble_directory_relative_module/README.md

   - See https://github.com/jorgenschaefer/elpy/issues/1109 for a post
     I made to the elpy maintainer to see if there is a smarter way.

+    - Seems this is the correct approach.
+See http://stackoverflow.com/questions/11536764/how-to-fix-attempted-relative-import-in-non-package-even-with-init-py and this https://www.python.org/dev/peps/pep-0366/ says: "Additional code that manipulates sys.path would be needed in order for direct execution to work without the top level package already being importable. ".
+Which is what we are doing here.

-  - The rationales for why I currently think I need this type of hack:
+  - The rationales for why this is needed:

     - I'm doing active development so I do not want to install the module into some virtualenv while repeatedly reexecuting the